ContosoBikeRental/BikeSharingSampleApp/README.md

         ```
     1. Save the code file.
     1. Refresh the page in the browser.
 Our problem bike is filtered out!
 Notice how seeing the updated behavior is fast - the container image didn't need to be recreated; instead, the updated code was synced directly to the running container and `nodemon` was restarted (for compiled languages like C# or Java then a re-compilation is kicked off inside the container instance).
-    1. Notice that if we remove the `john.s.` prefix in the browser's URL, then we see the original behavior (our modified `bikes` service in `default/john` is not hit).
+    1. Notice that if we remove the `john.s.` prefix in the browser's URL, then we see the original behavior (our modified `bikes` service in `dev/john` is not hit).

 Our next step would be to continue testing our fix, then commit and push to the source repo.
-If we have a CI/CD pipeline set up, we can have triggered to update the team's baseline (the 'default' namespace).
+If we have a CI/CD pipeline set up, we can have triggered to update the team's baseline (the 'dev' namespace).
 At that point, everyone working in our AKS cluster will automatically see the fixed behavior (this is another benefit of working in a shared team cluster, because the team always work with up to date dependencies).

 ## Clean up cloud resources
 Delete the AKS cluster's **resource group** to permanently delete all Azure resources created in this walkthrough.